smythp/intro-python-workshop/sections/multiline.md

 ### Why use triple quotes?

-There are four ways to create string in Python:
+There are four ways to create strings in Python:

 ```
 'Hello world!'